 Select the location of your proxy definition from the first dropdown selector in the Radoop Proxy Connection section.
 Choose

-Local Repositoryfor connection set up in Studio or the name of the Server repository in case of remote connections.
+Local Repositoryfor connection set up in Studio or the name of the AI Hub repository in case of remote connections.

 Select the connection from the second dropdown selector in the Radoop Proxy Connection section.
-In case of server locations you may need to click on the Refresh button to sync the connections from the Server to Studio.
+In case of AI Hub locations, you may need to click on the Refresh button to sync the connections from AI Hub to Studio.
 You also have the option to click on Edit button to edit an existing or to create a new Radoop Proxy connection right from this screen.